My LDC Benefits

 Other disorders that cause depression symptoms

 Several other disorders include depression as a symptom.
 An accurate diagnosis is the key to getting appropriate treatment.
-The doctor or mental health provider's evaluation will help determine if the symptoms of depression are caused by one of these conditions:
+The doctor or mental health professional's evaluation will help determine if the symptoms of depression are caused by one of these conditions:

 - Bipolar I and II disorders.
 These mood disorders include mood swings that range from major highs to major lows.
 It's sometimes difficult to distinguish between bipolar disorder and depression.